Rangat: Demographics

-Jawahar Navodaya Vidyalaya
+Education

 Centrally funded Jawahar Navodaya Vidyalaya, Middle Andaman for North and Middle Andaman district is located in Rangat taluk.
 Navodaya vidyalaya is well connected via National Highway 4 which lies just 1.5 km away.

+Tourism

+The tourism landscape in Rangat has evolved from a basic transit stopover into a highly curated epicenter for organized eco-tourism and nature conservation.
+It is no longer the 2011's "ramshackle sprawl around two rows of chai shops and general stores divided by the ATR Andaman Trunk Road."